How to Get a Business Credit Card

 Who Can Apply for a Business Credit Card?

 Business credit cards come in several types.
-There are business cards meant for large corporations with many cardholders, and there are cards created for small businesses with just a few cardholders.
+There are cards meant for large corporations with many cardholders, and there are cards created for small businesses with just a few cardholders.

 Some of these cards have expense and reimbursement policies, as well as special needs, but ultimately one thing is guaranteed: Anyone can get a business credit card; it just depends on their creditworthiness to determine which type they can get.